LouisJackman/volatile_thunk/README.md

 cased.
 They automatically appear on the main navigation menu.
 They are otherwise like posts.

-## Deploy
+## Publish

-The blog can be generated with `pelican content -o output -s publishconf.py`.
+The blog can be generated with `pelican -s publishconf.py`.

-The `ghp-import` command is used to manage the generated output's branch.

-After running that, two branches exist on the local host:

-* master: The source code of the blog.
-* gh-pages: The generated output.

-To honour Github's conventions for GitHub Pages, we remap the branches like this on pushes:

-* master -> source
-* gh-pages -> master
+The `s3_upload` make task publishes to AWS S3.